-Unfortunately, this is a common situation — especially when you’re meeting men using online dating.
+Unfortunately, this is a common situation, even when you are over 40, “should I call” is still a dilemma — especially when you’re meeting men using online dating.
 What follows is my email exchange with my private coaching client, “Jean.”

 Not only do I answer whether she should call him, I help her make sure this situation doesn’t happen again.